Punch-Party-DevTeam/PunchParty/index.md

 ### Untitled Boxer

+## Day 3
+On day 3 we decided to get a simple main menu working

 ## Day 2
 On day 2 we decided to add animations to the character and see how it looks Vitor also drew up a concept art sketch